andreav/xunit-dotnet-iconfig/README.md

 * Create an Utilty class (`TestConfigHelper`) for setting up IConfiguration in every test and binding configuration to your config object (adjust as needed)

-* Your test should inherit from a BaseTestClass which load configuration
+* Your test should inherit from a BaseTestClass which loads configuration

-* When debugging your code you will use your appsetting + appsetting.local
+* When debugging your code you will use your appsettings + appsettings.local

 * When you deploy your code (i.e. to your CI/CD pipeline) you can grab sensitive data from environment You ca test this behavior also locally setting env vars inline when running tests, for instance like this (bash):